With the therapy you deserve

 The values of compassion-focused therapy are woven into everything we do.
 These values focus on reducing the self-shaming and self-criticism that often accompany experiencing trauma, such as how you judge a thought, reaction, or habit that you think is "bad" but actually helped you survive.
 The more we shift shame, the less power it has as a roadblock to finding some recovery.

 Attachment directly influences how our own brains and nervous systems developed over time - including how we think and feel in response to trauma at any point in life.
 Attachment experiences create our emotional and relational blueprint - this gives you key insights about your internal world and how, or why, it is what it is based on your life experiences.

-EMDR is a reprocessing method that helps you find relief from the "heat" of trauma memories and triggers in the present day.
+EMDR, ART, and Brainspotting are reprocessing methods that helps you find relief from the "heat" of trauma memories and triggers in the present day.
 Parts work offers a gentle approach to giving all aspects of yourself a voice.
-This might look like understanding a fight part, reconnecting with a dissociated part, reducing the intensity of a criticizing part, or hearing the story of a trauma-holding part.
+This might look like understanding a fight or dissication part, reducing the intensity of a criticizing part, or hearing the story of a trauma-holding part.

 Somatics & The Body